 Lower profit margins

 If you make the choice to go with dropshipping, you won’t be able to enjoy the perks of bulk pricing.
 You will have to pay a larger price for each product you sell as compared to buying in bulk.
 This will eventually result in lower profit; however, there are some solutions to this hazard.
 For example, you can contribute by setting up higher prices for your products or negotiate a better deal with your supplier.
 In the end, if your business takes off well and you sell great quantities of products, you won’t be dealing with the problem of less profit.

 Buying wholesale involves buying merchandise in bulk and stocking them in your own inventory.
 More precisely, with dropshipping, you pay for your supplier’s goods only if and when your customer places an order.
-On the other hand, when buying in wholesale, you purchase goods in bulk from a wholesale supplier.
+On the other hand, when buying wholesale, you purchase goods in bulk from a wholesale supplier.
 Once bought, you are the owner of these products, which you store in your own storage space, pack, and ship after an order has been made.
 Additionally, with wholesale buying, you’ll need to make a plan and strategy about dealing with overstock inventory as well as master the basics of buying in minimum order quantities (MOQ).

 Bigger profit margins

 It stands to reason that if you buy wholesale, you will get products at lower prices, which will be a fair deal for your brand new store.
 Besides, later on, you will put retail prices on the products you have bought, which will lead to a bigger profit for each sale.
 In addition, when teaming up with a wholesaler and buying larger quantities of products, dropshippers get many other benefits, including special discounts.

 As compared to dropshipping, where you don’t have control over your supplier’s operations, when buying wholesale, you control your business processes.
-If you have a dropshipping supplier, you can never be one hundred percent sure that he will deliver premium services at all times.
-Due to this, buying wholesale is a better option for those who want to have total control of their services.
+If you have a dropshipping supplier, especially one that is known for complaints and bad reviews, you can risk not getting premium services at all times.